DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 - Mosaics -> Mercè De la Torre
 - Unifying optimizers -> Marta Monsó
 - Selection of our final train -> Ariadna
+- Try deeper models not used, Resnet 18 and Resnet101 -> Daria

 ### Results